 You should be aware that if you choose to unsubscribe then you will no longer receive direct emails from us informing you of upcoming events and other important notifications.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
-If you would like a copy of the information held about you, please email firstname.lastname@example.org.
+You may request details of personal information which we hold about you; if you would like a copy of the information held about you, please email email@example.com.

-If you believe that any information we are holding about you is incorrect or incomplete, please write to us at Executive Director (Resources), Association of Electoral Administrators, PO Box 201, South Eastern, Liverpool L16 5HH or email us as at email@example.com.
+If you believe that any information we are holding about you is incorrect or incomplete, please write to the Executive Director (Resources), Association of Electoral Administrators, PO Box 201, South Eastern, Liverpool L16 5HH or email us at firstname.lastname@example.org.
 We will promptly correct any information found to be incorrect.